Healthier Options for Your Post Workout Protein

 You can use these whole foods in a protein meal, use them to make a smoothie, and you can even add them into some of your favorite dishes that you love already.
 Try making your own protein bars at home, preparing yourself by taking your powder with you so you aren’t tempted to run through a fast-food joint, and always eat something before you workout that’s easy to digest, such as a banana and apple with a little nut butter.
 This will keep you from being so hungry that you reach for whatever you can find once your workout is over.

 And whatever you do, resist the urge to buy those expensive, highly processed protein powders that come with a host of ingredients you can’t even pronounce.
 If you can’t read those ingredients, imagine what your body has to deal with when trying to turn them into lean muscles and real nutrients!

-Try eating more of these high-quality plant-based proteins, and if you’d like to give golden pea protein powder a try, why not try Clean and Lean protein?
+Try eating more of these high-quality plant-based proteins, and if you’d like to give golden pea protein powder a try, why not try Clean Lean Protein?
 Nuzest Clean Lean Protein tastes great, uses no artificial flavors or sweeteners, is non-GMO and is alkaline.

-In short, Clean and Lean does a body good!
+In short, Clean Lean Protein does a body good!